iCloud17/Self-Driving-Car-AI/README.md

 'z': Removes all walls.
 Buildermode must be enabled for this.

+You can use the simulator at https://icloud17.github.io/Self-Driving-Car-AI/ .

 Recommended to do Ctrl+Shift+I and go to console to read data feed while using this!